Will a supervolcano erupt before 2050?

 ## Contract Snapshot

 This market resolves to "Yes" if a supervolcano erupts before January 1, 2050.
-If no supervolcano eruption occurs by December 31, 2049, 11:59 pm EST, the market resolves to "No".
-The outcome will be verified by specified news sources, including the New York Times, Associated Press, and Reuters; the market will close early upon an eruption, otherwise by December 31, 2049, with payout projected 30 minutes after closing.
+If no such eruption occurs by December 31, 2049, 11:59 PM EST, the market resolves to "No." Resolution is confirmed by reports from major news outlets like the New York Times, Associated Press, Reuters, and others, and the market will close early if the event takes place.

 ## Market Discussion